spatie/php-structure-discoverer/README.md

 Discover::in(__DIR__)->extending(Request::class)->get();
 ```

-Both `FormRequest` and `UserFormRequest` will be found, although `UserFormRequest` is not a direct descendant of `Request` it is one through `FormRequest`.
+Both `FormRequest` and `UserFormRequest` will be found, and although `UserFormRequest` is not a direct descendant of `Request`, it is one through `FormRequest`.

-You can disable this behaviour for extending as such:
+You can disable this behavior for extending as such:

 ```php
 Discover::in(__DIR__)->extendingWithoutChain(Request::class)